Pamela Calletti

-Pamela Calletti (born 3 March 1979) is an Argentine politician currently serving as a National Deputy of Argentina, elected in Salta Province.
-A member of the Justicialist Party, she currently leads the Innovación Federal parliamentary group in the Chamber of Deputies.
+Pamela Calletti (born 3 March 1979) is an Argentine politician.
+She served as a National Deputy of Argentina, elected in Salta Province.
+A member of the Justicialist Party, she led the Innovación Federal parliamentary group in the Chamber of Deputies.

 Biography

 Before 2021, she was Minister of Human Rights and Justice (2015–2017) and State Prosecutor for the province of Salta (2017–2019).
 She was elected to the Chamber of Deputies in 2021.